GimChuang/UnityPhotoTool/README.md

 There are 3 sample scenes in this project:
 - **Test_PhotoTool** takes a screenshot and display it on a GUI Raw Image.
-- **Test_PhotoAnim** demostrates how to set up simple count down and flash light animation.
+- **Test_PhotoAnim** demonstrates how to set up simple count down and flash light animation.
 - **Test_Keying** applies chroma keying and color adjustment onto textures.

 ### 🌟 While the above scenes demonstrate how I use the scripts individually,  [UnityPhotoBooth](https://github.com/GimChuang/UnityPhotoBooth) is a complete photo booth game using all these scripts together.
 Please check it out if you need it.